-AT A HEARING TITLED "FEDERAL BUREAU OF INVESTIGATION OVERSIGHT"
+AT A HEARING ENTITLED "OVERSIGHT OF THE FEDERAL BUREAU OF INVESTIGATION"

-PRESENTED JULY 12, 2023
+PRESENTED DECEMBER 5, 2023

-Good afternoon, Chairman Jordan, Ranking Member Nadler, and Members of the Committee.
-Thank you for inviting me to appear before you today.
-I do so on behalf of the men and women of the Federal Bureau of Investigation ("FBI"), who tackle some of the most complex national security and criminal threats every day with perseverance, professionalism, and integrity - sometimes at the greatest of costs.
+Good morning, Chairman Durbin, Ranking Member Graham, and Members of the Committee.
+Today, I am honored to be here, representing the people of the Federal Bureau of Investigation ("FBI"), who tackle some of the most complex and most grave threats we face every day with perseverance, professionalism, and integrity-sometimes at the greatest of costs.
 I am extremely proud of their service and commitment to the FBI's mission and to ensuring the safety and security of communities throughout our nation.
+On their behalf, I would like to express my appreciation for the support you have given them in the past and ask for your continued support in the future.

-Despite the many challenges our FBI workforce faces, I am immensely proud of their dedication to protecting the American people and upholding the Constitution.
-The list of diverse threats we face underscores the complexity and breadth of the FBI's mission: to protect the American people and uphold the Constitution of the United States.
-I am prepared to discuss with you what the FBI is doing to address these threats and what the FBI is doing to ensure that our people adhere to the highest of standards while it conducts its mission.
+Despite the many challenges our FBI workforce has faced, I am immensely proud of their dedication to protecting the American people and upholding the Constitution.
+Our country continues to face challenges, yet, through it all, the women and men of the FBI stand at the ready to tackle those challenges.
+The list of diverse threats we face underscores the complexity and breadth of the FBI's mission: to protect the American people and to uphold the Constitution of the United States.
+I am prepared to discuss with you what the FBI is doing to address these threats and what the FBI is doing to ensure our people adhere to the highest of standards while it conducts its mission.